PhillHenry/ml_business_process_engineering/hugo/content/blog/kiss_models.md

 ## Example

-A project tried to predict the number of patients in a hospital as well as the flows between hospital units.
+A project tried to predict the number of patients in a hospital and the flows between hospital units.
 It used an open source, Data Science tool from Facebook to do this.
 Given a time series of attendance date, it could then predict the number of patients for the next few days.